ROCm/clARMOR/README.txt

         also searching for buffer overflows.

     --use_pdb:
-        This will run the clarmor script within PDB, in order to help debug any problems in it.
+        This will run the run_overflow_detect.py script within PDB, in order to help debug any problems in it.

 The following parameters are useful for benchmarking the tool.
-They will run benchmarks or groups of benchmarks that are described in the bin/clarmor-benchmarks file.
+They will run benchmarks or groups of benchmarks that are described in the bin/benchmarks.py file.
 These will override values passed with the -w and -r parameters.
 These settings assume you've installed the benchmarks using the prereqs/download_and_build_benchmarks.sh script.
     --benchmark (or -b):
-        Use this to run a single benchmark from the list of names at the top of bin/clarmor-benchmarks.
+        Use this to run a single benchmark from the list of names at the top of bin/benchmarks.py.
 For example, 'FFT' will automatically set the working directory and command line to run the FFT benchmark.
-        Open up bin/clarmor-benchmarks to see the list of benchmarks.
+        Open up bin/benchmarks.py to see the list of benchmarks.

     --group (or -g):
         Run an entire group of benchmarks from one command line call.
         For instance, using 'AMDAPP' will run all of the support benchmarks from the AMD APP SDK.
 The special group ALL_BENCHMARKS will run all other groups, running (as the name implies) all benchmarks.

-    --time_file (or -t)
-        Record real/system/user runtime with tool to the specified time file.

     --perf_stat (or -p):
         A set of boolean flags that can be used to turn on different kinds of